01-edu/public/subjects/concat2argument/README.md

 ### Instructions

 Write a program that concatenates two arguments and prints the result:
-- If the number of arguments is not 2, return newline.
+- If the number of arguments is not 2, return a newline.
-- If the two arguments are empty return newline.
+- If the two arguments are empty return a newline.

 ### Usage